-Kentucky’s reputation for superb fishing draws more than 150,000 out-of-state anglers each year.
-With two major lakes and plenty more small fishing areas, western Kentucky is a fisher's paradise.
-Learn more about fishing opportunities in westerrn Kentucky in our visitors guide and though local tourism offices in the area.
-Follow the links to view our visitor's guide online and to learn how to receive visitor's guides by mail.
+Ky’s reputation for superb fishing draws more than 150,000 out-of-state anglers each year.
+With two major lakes and plenty more small fishing areas, western Ky is a fisher's paradise.
+Learn more about fishing opportunities in westerrn Ky in our visitors guide and though local tourism offices in the area.
+Follow the links to download or view our visitor's guide online and to learn how to receive visitor's guides by mail.

 Your Western Kentucky and Lake Area Fishing Resource Center